aze5/CV/README.md

 ## Education

-#### Makers Academy (January 2023 to end_date)
+#### Makers Academy (January 2023 to May 2023)

 Makers Academy is a highly selective 16-week intensive coding bootcamp that prepares students for careers in software development.
 During my time at Makers Academy, I gained experience in:

+- EQ training in feedback, empathy, and teamwork in a technical environment
 - Object-oriented programming (OOP) principles and design patterns
-- Test-driven development (TDD) and behavior-driven development (BDD) using RSpec, Jest and Cypress
+- TDD and BDD using RSpec, Jest and Cypress
 - Building web applications using React, JavaScript, HTML, and CSS.
-- Building web applications using Ruby, ERB and Sinatra.
-- Making HTTP requests to external APIs
-- Working with databases, specifically Postgres
+- Working with databases, specifically Postgres and MongoDB
-- Using Git for version control and collaborating with team members
+- REST APIs
 - Command-line tools like Bash for managing files and directories, automating tasks, and interacting with Git
-- Agile development methodologies and pair programming techniques
+- Agile development methodologies using Jira and pair programming techniques

 #### Certifications and Courses